ktos/Mokosh/README.md

 Due to [issue #1017](https://github.com/esp8266/Arduino/issues/1017) automatic restart after update may not work.

+#### Available functions

+`void handleOTA(Configuration config, const char* version)` Runs the OTA update based on the configuration to the specified version.

 ### SpiffsConfig.h
 Is handling saving and reading config from `config.json` file.

+The configuration system is currently tightly coupled to the Chione project, and will be overhauled in the near future.

 ### WifiConnect.h
 Is responsible for connecting to the wireless network.

+#### Available functions

+`bool WiFi_connect(const char* ssid, const char* password, const char* prefix)` Connects to the Wi-Fi network defined by SSID and WPA2 password, settings the hostname to `PREFIX_XXXXX`.

+`char* WiFi_getHostString()`
+Returns internal chip ID.